Which Breast Pump Should I Choose?

 The Breastmilk Collector is an alternative to a breast pump, which catches breastmilk that would otherwise soak into a breast pad.
 You can easily attach the Breastmilk Collector with a slight squeeze on the suction while feeding from the opposite breast, leaving your hands free to hold your baby comfortably.

-For further advice on breastfeeding, take a look through our articles about baby skincare for new parents here.
+For further advice on breastfeeding, take a look through our blog here.

 Weaning can sometimes be challenging, one day you think you’ve cracked it and the...Read More